mendix/docs/content/studio-how-to/theme-customizer-how-to-customize-design.md

 2. In the **UI Customization** section >**Topbar**, click **Background** and choose color numbered *5* in **Logo Colors**.

 3. In the top-right corner, select **Page View** to see how your changes are applied to pages.
-You can see that the topbar is light-blue now.
+You can see that the top bar is light-blue now.

 4. Click the **Border** setting and fill in the HEX color code `#989393`.
-You can see that the border of the topbar is grey now.
+You can see that the border of the top bar is grey now.

    ![Topbar Colors](attachments/theme-customizer-how-to-customize-design/topbar-colors.png)